 New phone/video call alerts

-Firstly, Apple has made phone call, FaceTime or Skype call alerts much less intrusive.
+Firstly, Apple has made phone call, FaceTime or Skype call alerts much less intrusive if your iPad is unlocked.
 Now it doesn't take up the entire screen, but it's a floating alert instead.
 Very welcome.

 Design updates for stock apps including sidebars

 The basic apps are getting a design update including the Photos, Files and Music apps so they make better use of the iPad's larger display.
 They've got a new sidebar and you can drag and drop photos into albums on the sidebar just as you would on the Mac.
 In the Music app, you can rapidly flip between screens like playlists or album view.